Early Years Foundation Stage

 Nursery & Reception

-Children learning in Nursery and Reception classes are know as the Early Years.
+Children learning in Nursery and Reception classes are known as the Early Years.
 We follow the national Early Years Foundation Stage (EYFS) framework.

 In the Early Years at St Mary's Catholic Primary School our children are happy.
 They are excited and motivated to learn through rich and challenging learning experiences; opportunities to explore and take risks, and first-hand experiences.
 We have high ambitions for all our children and recognise that children have different starting points to their learning.
 We plan according to children’s stage of development so all can thrive and develop.
 We aim for children to be well-rounded individuals who are independent, resilient, and confident in themselves and with others.